simplesquid/nova-enum-field/README.md

 ## Setup

-This package requires that you use Attribute Casting in your models.
-From the docs at [BenSampo/laravel-enum](https://github.com/BenSampo/laravel-enum#attribute-casting), this can be done like so:
+It is strongly recommended that you use Attribute Casting in your models.
+From the docs at [BenSampo/laravel-enum](https://github.com/BenSampo/laravel-enum#attribute-casting), this can be done like this:

 ```php
 use App\Enums\UserType;